prateekbhandarii/prateekbhandarii/README.md

 # Hello, I'm ✨Prateek Bhandari✨

-A Software Engineer who is passionate for Android apps.
-Actually loves the feel that **Someone is using your piece of art**.
+A Software Engineer who is passionate about Android apps.
+Actually loves the feeling that **Someone is using your piece of art**.
 Hence, making open-source more accessible, creating technology to elevate people, and building community.
 Currently working as Android application developer @ On Device Solutions Ltd. Hyderabad, India, managing and developing SAP oriented applications.